22 October 2020 – 21 February 2021

 The Sainsbury Exhibitions Gallery

-Sign up to our emails to get the latest exhibition updates and be the first to know when tickets are back on sale.
+Sign up to our emails and be the first to hear about upcoming exhibitions and events.

 The dramatic loss of ice and erratic weather caused by climate change are putting unprecedented pressure on Arctic Peoples, testing their adaptive capacities and threatening their way of life.

-What happens in the Arctic will affect us all and this exhibition is a timely reminder of what the world can learn from its people.
+What happens in the Arctic will affect us all and this exhibition provided a timely reminder of what the world can learn from its people.

 Long ago people knew something was going to happen to this earth.
 How they knew it, I don't know.
 An Elder mentioned in the 1940s that this climate is going to change.
 They meant climate change.